 What are my options for PrEP?
 Is it covered by insurance?

 With exception of those who have been HIV infected, there is no insurance coverage or Medisave subsidy for PrEP.
 Today, most Singapore clinics and hospitals provide Truvada from Gilead Sciences, a patented medication which can be quite difficult from most Singaporeans to afford.
-PrEP Singapore provides doctor and clinic referrals for Singaporeans to provide alternative PrEP (i.e. Teno EM, produced by the Thailand Government Pharmaceutical Organisation) thru licensed doctors to assure you have legitimate medication and at prices that is similar to purchasing in Thailand itself with the convenience of sending it to your home in Singapore.
+PrEP Singapore provides doctor and clinic referrals for Singaporeans to provide alternative PrEP (i.e. Teno EM, produced by the Thailand Government Pharmaceutical Organisation) thru licensed doctors and directly from Thai GPO to assure you have legitimate medication and at prices that is similar to purchasing in Thailand itself with the convenience of sending it to your home in Singapore.

 Why do you need prescriptions and blood tests?
 I can easily buy from online pharmacies or thru pharmacies in Thailand on my own.